Advisory and PLT -- what are they for?

 Advisory: Know and Be Known

 The goal of Advisory is for students to have a “home-base” where they get one-on-one regular contact to ensure they are informed, known and supported as they work towards their academic, high school and future goals.
 Advisory gives teachers and students the flexibility to deal with the complexities of adolescence, high school, achieving goals and making decisions in order for them to become their best selves; in essence, to for students to know and be known.

-Tutorial: Prepare, Practice and Produce Results
+PLT (Personal Learning Time): Prepare, Practice and Produce Results

 During Tutorial block, teachers in one subject area will meet to collaborate on how to support students to use Tutorial effectively and address areas where students struggle with learning.
 A schedule will be posted so students know which teachers and subjects are available for Tutorial and which ones are not available due to Collaboration time.
 All teachers will be available on the Fridays of a five-day week.

 What do students do in Advisory and Tutorial?

 Tutorial “Prepare, Practice and Produce Results” for enhanced learning